apayne/rc-shim/README.md

 ---

-There are two pre-requisites and two basic steps to installation: installing a supervisor, installing service definitions, installing the script and files, and changing the default settings.

-### Prerequisite 1 #
+## Prerequisites #

-You have a compatible supervisor installed.
-Currently, runit and s6 are supported but nearly any daemontools-styled supervisor should work as well, including daemontools, daemontools-encore, etc.
+1. You must have a supervision suite installed.
+Currently, runit and s6 are supported, but nearly any daemontools-styled supervisor that supports launching via service definition directories should work.

-### Prerequisite 2 #

-You have service definitions available for each service that will receive the shim.
-The defintions will reside at a "service definition directory", which acts as a read-only repository.
-There are a few of these available in various forms, but creating them is beyond the scope of this document.
-The best I can recommend is to write them yourself.

-There are a few projects and collections out there if you search, and you are impatient or desperate.

-### Step 1 #

-There are three necessary files.
-Two files contain shell environment variables that are required to run the shim, and then there is the shim itself.

-All three files need to be located at the init.d directory location.
-Typically this is at /etc/init.d for RedHat- and Debian-styled systems.
-If this is not the case, please send all three files to the location where the actual rc control scripts live.
+2. You must have a set of supervision definitions installed.
+The definitions must preside separately of both the directory containing the symlinks, and the directory where the supervisor states are maintained.

+## Installation Steps #

+1. Download the shim to a separate location.

+2. Copy the os-settings and supervisor-settings files to where your init.d scripts are located.
+They must all be in the same directory.
+Example:

+    sudo cp os-settings /etc/init.d/
+    sudo cp supervisor-settings /etc/init.d/

-If you do not place the two settings file in the same location as the shim, the shim will fail.
+3. Adjust os-settings to match your installation.
+If you do not change the default settings, the shim will fail and refuse to run.
+This is by design.

-### Step 2 #

-Once installed, you will simply move the old script aside and copy the shim, using the same script name.
-For example, to use the shim with a service named "snmpd":

-    cd /etc/init.d
-    mv snmpd snmpd.orig
+4. Adjust supervisor-settings to match your supervisor's installation.
+There are presets embedded in the file for runit and s6, which can be used by uncommenting the appropriate entries.
+If you do not change the default settings, the shim will fail and refuse to run.
+This is also by design.

+5. At the moment, only manual installation is supported.
+For each rc script you wish to replace with a shim, rename the original, and create a copy of the shim in its place.
+Example:

+    sudo mv /etc/init.d/snmpd /etc/init.d/snmpd.original
-    cp shim snmpd
+    sudo cp shim /etc/init.d/snmpd

+6. Test your results.

+    sudo service snmpd restart

+## How this works #

-Because of the way the rc.d system works, the existing symlinks in each runlevel will continue to point to the correct name, and because we have replaced the script with the shim, any calls made during a runlevel change will result in the shim running instead.
+Because of the way the rc.d system works, the existing symlinks in each runlevel will continue to point to the correct file in your rc script directory, and because we have replaced the script with the shim, any calls made during a runlevel change will result in the shim running instead.

+This should be fully compatible with system startup, shutdown, and runlevel changes.
+The only change that takes place is that instead of simply recording the PID file for later use and hoping for a successful start, a full supervisor will be employed in the background.
+As far as the rest of the system is concerned, it's just another rc script performing its function.

-# Limitations #
+## Troubleshooting #

----

-You must have a definition for each daemon that will receive the shim.
-If there is no definition, then the shim will fail.

-The script only supports three operations: stop, start, restart, and status.
-A common operation is to request a reload of settings.
-This is not supported at the moment.
-While it may be possible to create a "reload" command, there is no consistent use of the SIGHUP signal to force a daemon to reload its settings, so there is no guarantee that this command will be 100% consistent across all daemons.

-Some rc scripts will attempt to load multiple daemons at the same time.
-This is contrary to supervision, where typically there is one supervisor for each daemon.
-A work-around for this is to create a set of service definitions that launch from a separate service scan, and to make the shim launch it instead.
-The shim will control the service scan program, which in turn will bring the individual daemons up/down as needed.
+Here are some considerations to help you fix a problem or two:

+0. *Do you have a way to access your system in the event that a shim malfunctions?* Because the rc scripts are called at boot time and shutdown, it is possible to really foul things up to the point you don't have a working system you can access.
+While I have tried to make the shim as safe as I can, there are still circumstances beyond my control.
+This includes things like having a malformed run script for ssh on a remote system, and then discovering after reboot that the shim can't start the service because the run script is wrong, completely locking you out in the process and requiring a trip to the physical machine itself.
+This unpleasant situation can be avoided with testing.
+Test each entry you change out by manually starting and stopping the service, and then test it again.
+Wait until you are 100% satisfied with the results before changing out the rc script.
+Or to put it in a shorter
+way: *If in doubt, don't switch it out!*

+1. *Do you have a set of service definitions, active services, and a service control directory?* The shim only provides an interface to the existing service manager, not service definitions themselves.
+You must supply your own run scripts for the shim to have something to work with.

+2. *Did you change all of the settings correctly?*  If you fail to change either of the settings files, the scripts will immediately fail.
+This is by design and was meant to prevent the script from making an assumption about the state of the system it was installed on by forcing the systems administrator to specify it.

+3. *Is the rc script name different from the actual service name?*  The script will attempt to guess the daemon's name using the name of itself, but this is not always successful because there is no requirement that the name of the rc script match the actual daemon name.
+A common example is ISC bind having the rc script as "bind" but the daemon is "named".
+The shim has a provision for this, you can simply edit that specific copy of the shim to have the correct name.
+In this instance, you would edit the "bind" shim and change the daemon to be "named" inside of it.

+4. *Does the rc script actually try to launch multiple daemons?* An example would be Samba, which usually has two daemons launched together, smnd and nmbd.
+Many installations will provide a single rc script to launch both at the same time, typically "smb" or "samba".
+This is contrary to how supervision works because a supervisor is usually assigned to a specific daemon, and not a group of daemons.
+There is a work-around for this that requires a bit of work but will allow the shim to continue to function, while fully integrating with the supervisor.
+You will need to create a service definition that consists of a service scan, and then place each daemon needed as a definition into that service scan.
+Then when you use the shim, you will launch the service scan, not the individual daemons.
+By using a nested service scan, the emulation of a "multi daemon launch" is maintained, at the expense of the increase in the size fo the supervision tree.
+In this example, you would create a "samba" definition to match the naming of the original rc script, and the daemon launched is acutally another service scan.
+That service scan will then have in it the service definitons for smbd and nmbd.
+Whenever the service is brought up, the service scan will bring up the other two with it.
+Please note that this weakens the the assurance you receive of a correct start in the same way that an asynchronous start would, i.e. you are assuming the supervisor will deal with all of the issues and will not be able to directly see the results.
+Also note that any status report you will receive will be for the service scan and not the indivisual service.